slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Virtue signaling is popular because it lets anyone, regardless of objective merit, go on an ego trip."
 -- Naval Ravikant*
-> *"You will earn the respect of all if you begin earning the respect of yourself."
--- Rufus*

 - you might think you want a fancy car or a nice watch. but what you probably want is respect and admiration- the psychology of money
 -->